piroak-kr1/nyeok-backend/nyeok-dotenv/README.md

             key: POSTGRES_PASSWORD
 ```

-**Use env in code**
+**Use Env in Code**

-Now you can use `env.POSTGRES_PASSWORD`, both in dev environment and production environment.
+You can now use `env.POSTGRES_PASSWORD` in both development and production environments.

 ### Without RuntimeType

 > [!CAUTION]
 > This feature is not implemented yet.

-One might want to use `nyeok-dotenv` for managing environment variables for only one build type.
+If you want to manage environment variables for only one build type, you can use `nyeok-dotenv` without `RuntimeType`.
-i.e. You want to load environment variables from `.env` and `.secret` files and access them by concrete class.

 ```py
 # no_runtime_type.py